Renting motor vehicles

 Your school can now make bookings under the AoG contract with each supplier that you have completed a service order for.

 See our key considerations when booking rental vehicles for further advice.

-Less-than-one-day rental, also known as car-sharing, is available from three suppliers in Auckland, Wellington and Christchurch under the AoG contract.
+- 'Less than one day' rental (also known as car sharing) is available from 3 suppliers in Auckland, Wellington and Christchurch under the AoG contract.

-- How many people will want to use the vehicle(s)?
-Will it be a smaller group, or larger, such as a sports team?
+- How many people will want to use the vehicle?
+Will it be a smaller group, or larger (such as a sports team)?

-- How much storage space will be required in the vehicle(s)?
+- How much storage space will be required in the vehicle?

 - What sort of vehicle will the users be comfortable driving?

-- Will the trips made be on open roads, or busy urban areas?
+- Will the trip made be on open roads or busy urban areas?

 Last reviewed: Has this been useful?
 Give us your feedback